-Managing Director & Senior Partner; North America Leader, Corporate Finance and Strategy
+Managing Director & Senior Partner; Global Leader, Corporate Finance and Strategy Practice

 CFOs are under the gun.
 They need to manage the growing burden of regulatory controls while being proactive advisors to the business and ensuring a focus on the bottom line.
 Complicating matters: today’s rapidly changing, highly competitive business environment, which demands timely information and insight yet pressures companies to pare resources.
 Forced to do more with less, CFOs must balance performance, efficiency, and risk—but that requires digital tools as well as the agility to manage volatility and drive enhanced decision making at reduced cost.
 Few CFOs have these capabilities.